The College complies with nondiscrimination regulations under the following laws, as amended:

 The College reserves the right to serve as a complainant in any complaint, and to bring complaints against a respondent.
 This is unusual but can occur when the College determines there is sufficient information to proceed, but an actual complainant either cannot or will not cooperate in this process.

-Upon receiving a report of a potential violation of this rule, the Compliance Director will assess the report independently, or in concert with the Vice President, Human Resources, or Supervisor, (depending on who the report was made to and depending on the facts and circumstances being alleged).
+Upon receiving a report of a potential violation of this rule, the Director, Office of Equal Opportunity Compliance will assess the report independently, or in concert with the Vice Chancellor, Human Resources, or Supervisor, (depending on who the report was made to and depending on the facts and circumstances being alleged).

-If necessary, the Compliance Director may conduct a preliminary inquiry to gather information to determine if this rule has jurisdiction over the alleged prohibited conduct reported.
+If necessary, the Director, Office of Equal Opportunity Compliance may conduct a preliminary inquiry to gather information to determine if this rule has jurisdiction over the alleged prohibited conduct reported.

-The Compliance Director will meet separately with the parties if possible to provide notice that an investigation will ensue.
+The Director, Office of Equal Opportunity Compliance will meet separately with the parties if possible to provide notice that an investigation will ensue.
 Both parties will receive a copy of this rule, and will be advised on the offense being alleged, the date and time that the incident is alleged to have occurred, and the name of the investigator (if known at that time).
-The Compliance Director will also advise the parties that they have the right to present any evidence and/or witnesses that they would like included in the fact-finding.
+The Director, Office of Equal Opportunity Compliance will also advise the parties that they have the right to present any evidence and/or witnesses that they would like included in the fact-finding.

 If an employee resigns from the College pending a disciplinary charge alleging that the employee violated this rule, the College may continue the investigation if determined to be in its best interests of the College or for purposes of determining whether the employee is eligible for rehire.

-Employee College email may be searched with the approval of the Vice President, Human Resources.
+Employee College email may be searched with the approval of the Vice Chancellor, Human Resources.

 - Investigation Results/Sanctions & Remedial Measures

-The investigator shall document the results of the investigation in a written report and shall submit the report to the Compliance Director.
+The investigator shall document the results of the investigation in a written report and shall submit the report to the Director, Office of Equal Opportunity Compliance.
 The report will contain a summary of issues, key findings of fact, and an analysis of disputed facts based on all available evidence and witnesses.
 The report will conclude with a determination of responsibility for a violation of this rule or related policies based on a preponderance of the evidence standard and will include a discussion of the policy violations implicated by the complaint.
 “Preponderance of the evidence” means that the information and facts establish that a policy violation “more likely than not” occurred.

 If at the conclusion of the investigation the respondent is found responsible for one or more violations of Board Policy DIAB and AR 4.0901.01, the College will issue sanctions commensurate with the violation(s).
-The Compliance Director, in consultation with the Vice President, Human Resources, will determine and issue any sanctions for employees who are found responsible for a violation(s) of this rule.
-After consultation with the Vice President of Human Resources, a final decision will be conveyed, in writing, to the complainant and respondent.
+The Director, Office of Equal Opportunity Compliance, in consultation with the Vice Chancellor, Human Resources, will determine and issue any sanctions for employees who are found responsible for a violation(s) of this rule.
+After consultation with the Vice Chancellor of Human Resources, a final decision will be conveyed, in writing, to the complainant and respondent.

 Sanctions are effective immediately.
 If the respondent appeals the findings contained in the outcome letter, the sanctions will continue in effect during the appeal.